clojuredocs/guides/articles/tutorials/introduction.md

 The `let` expression itself evaluates to the last expression in its body.
-You can put other things inside the `let` (like our `println` expression, in the previous example), but the value of the `let` is its last expression.
+You can put other things inside the `let` (like our `println` expression, in the previous example), but the overall value of the `let` is its last expression.

 > Note that the `println` expression just evaluates to nil.
 We don't
 > use its value for anything --- we only care about its *side-effects*